ElijahElrod/ElijahElrod/README.md

 ### About me

-I have experience in developing web services, applications, microservices, and SaaS projects in  <br/>  the financial services, adtech, recruiting, and real estate industries.<br>
+I have experience in developing web services, applications, microservices, and SaaS projects in various industries.

 I devote time not only to work, but also to learning new languages, technologies, and technical literature.